 ABOUT SUSANNAH

 The nomadic early years of Susannah’s life were spent exploring the remote towns and backroads of regional Australia, her home a caravan towed behind her father’s prized possession, a 1957 Land Rover.
 New places and faces ignited her already active imagination, instilling a love of reading, story-writing and a dream of one day becoming a full-time novelist.
 While her family eventually settled on the mid north coast of NSW, Susannah never lost her desire to venture further afield to explore career opportunities as a writer.
-After studying at the University of Newcastle, Susannah moved to Sydney where she rose from rooky journalist to editor, managing editor, and magazine publisher with News Limited, Fairfax, Macquarie Publications and Australian Provincial Newspapers.
+After studying at the University of Newcastle, Susannah moved to Sydney where she dabbled in filmmaking while rising from rooky journalist to editor, managing editor, and magazine publisher with News Limited, Fairfax, Macquarie Publications and Australian Provincial Newspapers.